class QDesignerCustomWidgetInterface

 This section contains snippets that were automatically translated from C++ to Python and may contain errors.

 QDesignerCustomWidgetInterface provides a custom widget with an interface.
 The class contains a set of functions that must be subclassed to return basic information about the widget, such as its class name and the name of its header file.
-Other functions must be implemented to initialize the plugin when it is loaded, and to construct instances of the custom widget for Qt Designer to use.
+Other functions must be implemented to initialize the plugin when it is loaded, and to construct instances of the custom widget for Qt Widgets Designer to use.

-When implementing a custom widget you must subclass QDesignerCustomWidgetInterface to expose your widget to Qt Designer.
-For example, this is the declaration for the plugin used in the Custom Widget Plugin example that enables an analog clock custom widget to be used by Qt Designer:
+When implementing a custom widget you must subclass QDesignerCustomWidgetInterface to expose your widget to Qt Widgets Designer.
+For example, this is the declaration for the plugin used in the Custom Widget Plugin example that enables an analog clock custom widget to be used by Qt Widgets Designer:

 class AnalogClockPlugin(QObject, QDesignerCustomWidgetInterface):